 Sometimes, no matter how hard you try to rethink your existing home, the space to design your dream home office or bonus room just isn’t available.
 In those cases, a home addition as part of a larger remodeling project may be the best option.
 Whether you are adding square footage to act as a home office specifically, or perhaps building out a master suite so you can convert your existing bedroom to a study, a home addition is a great way to get the space you need, where you need it.

 Other Considerations to Optimize your Work-From-Home Space

-We have a feeling video conferences are sticking around even after the Stay-at-Home Orders are lifted.
+We believe video conferences are sticking around even after the Stay-at-Home Orders are lifted.
 To make sure you still appear professional, keep clutter, and personal photographs out of the background.
 If you can, avoid having a bed behind you – that’s just awkward.
 Use rugs and drapery to muffle the noise and reduce echoes.
-Install shutters, shades, or blinds to direct light and prevent a glare on your computer screen.
-Use color and décor that inspires you, so you actually enjoy being in your workspace.
+Install shutters, shades, or blinds to direct light and prevent glare on your computer screen.
+Use color and décor that inspire you, so you actually enjoy being in your workspace.
 And lastly, as tempting as it is to position your desk so you’re facing a window or the wall because you can’t see who’s behind you, this position can actually increase stress in your body without you even realizing it.
 Position your desk so you can see the door (while looking out the window) and you’ll never be caught off guard.
 Your body and your productivity will thank you.